-Many people love their Medicare plans.
+Many people love their Medicare plan.
 It offers them the coverage they need for a price they can afford.
 But each year, some people look to make a change with their plans.
 This isn’t to say that the plans are bad, it just makes sense for that person.
 There are plenty of reasons why you may be interested in making a change.
 In fact, we’ve even suggested that you at least review your Medicare plan each year to make sure it still fits your needs.
 Your medical needs could change.
 You may find a less expensive plan.
 You could move, necessitating a new plan network.
 Whatever your reason, knowing when you’re permitted to change your plan and how to go about it allows you to ensure you’re getting the benefits that best fit your needs.

 Annual Enrollment Period

 The Annual Enrollment Period (AEP) runs every year from October 15 to December 7.
 This window of time is the primary Medicare shopping season.
 During AEP, you can change to a different type of Medicare plan.
 The only thing you can’t do is enroll in Medicare for the first time, unless your Initial Enrollment Period happens to occur during AEP.
 Specifically, you can: